EU MDR Timelines: Common Questions Answered About 2017/745 Implementation Dates

 What are the important timelines for transitioning to the European MDR?

-The new European MDR began a 3-year transition period in May 2017.
+The new EU MDR began a transition period in May 2017.
 Here are some deadlines you should commit to memory.

-If you plan to change your device design soon, you should consider going for MDR certification.
-Keep in mind that there will be a rush for Notified Body attention in 2019 and 2020, so you definitely want to start planning your device portfolio strategy now, especially if you have certificates expiring in 2019 or early 2020.
+If you plan to make more than minor changes to your device design soon, you should probably pursue MDR certification.
+Keep in mind that it’s already hard to get Notified Body attention so you definitely want to start working on your transition ASAP, especially if you have certificates expiring later in 2020 or early 2021.

 Are any devices grandfathered under the MDR?